mmonj/class-notes/docs/CSCI 370 - Software Engineering/final-review/sample-final.md

 <details>
 <summary>Show Answer</summary>

-<b>Correct Answer:</b> 2) A missing non-functional requirement usually causes the software unusable by the user
+2. A missing non-functional requirement usually causes the software unusable by the user

 </details>